MSANC Board of Directors 2018-2019

 March Meeting 19:

-MSANC Executive Board members with the support of Near East University, sent 4 of its delegates, Sultan Jarboue Salaheldin President of MSANC, Asu Ozince Vice President for Internal Affairs, Irem Tekin Secretary General and Simge Cibros National Exchange Officer, to represent Northern Cyprus in IFMSA March Meeting, 2019 which was held in Portorož, Slovenia.
-Our 4 delegates attended different standing committees according to their working areas, interest and what we felt we needed the most to learn from.
-The experience and lessons learned were shared among other team of officials expanding everyone’s knowledge.
+MSANC Executive Board members and their mentor, with the support of Near East University, sent 4 of its delegates to represent Northern Cyprus in IFMSA March Meeting, 2019, which took place in Portorož, Slovenia.
+According to Sultan Jarboue Salaheldin, President of MSANC, each of us, including Asu Ozince, Irem Tekin, and Simge Cibros, attended a different standing committee session related to their working areas and what we felt was needed to grow our association.
+Those who attended shared the experience and lessons learned among MSANC members extending everyone’s knowledge.

 August Meeting 19:

-During August Meeting 2019 Taipei, Taiwan; Sultan Jarboue Salaheldin MSANC President, Mohammad Essam Local Exchange Officer, and Amin Alasfar Local Capacity Building director represented our association in what was marked to be a memorable assembly.
-Our delegates had two main goals to achieve,
+During August Meeting 2019 Taipei, Taiwan; Sultan Jarboue Salaheldin MSANC President, Mohammad Essam Local Exchange Officer, and Amin Alasfar, Local Capacity Building director, represented our association in what was marked to be a memorable assembly.
+Our delegates had two primary goals to achieve,

 - Upgrade MSANC membership in IFMSA from candidate to associate membership